|

 The evidence of this lies in the fact that Christians were not to

 eat with those from whom they had withdrawn their fellowship (1 Cor.
-5:11
+5:11 ).
+Clearly, we have scriptural authority

 for Christians eating common meals together.
 Historians show us that those meals